Democratic Republic of the Congo: Government and politics

 During the presidency of Joseph Kabila from 2001 to 2019, the government was marked by corruption, a lack of transparency, and human rights violations.
 Kabila remained in office beyond his constitutional mandate, which ended in 2016, by delaying an election.
-After it was held in late 2018 Kabila was succeeded by Félix Tshisekedi in the DRC's first peaceful transition of power since independence, but the election is widely seen as having been rigged in a deal made between Kabila and Tshisekedi.
+After it was held in late 2018, Kabila was succeeded by Félix Tshisekedi in the DRC's first peaceful transition of power since independence.
+The election is widely seen as having been rigged in a deal made between Kabila and Tshisekedi.
 Tshisekedi was reelected in late 2023, and after negotiations appointed Judith Suminwa as prime minister in 2024, the first woman to hold the post.

-The current political system is known as the Third Republic, declared by Laurent-Désiré Kabila at his presidential inauguration on 29 May 1997.
+The current political system is known as the Third Republic, declared by Laurent-Désiré Kabila at his presidential inauguration in May 1997.
 Apart from changing the country's name from Zaire back to the DR Congo and restoring its previous symbols, Kabila's government made few changes from the dictatorship of Mobutu Sese Seko.
-After the Second Congo War (1998–2003), during which Laurent-Désiré Kabila was assassinated, a transitional constitution was adopted on 4 April 2003 as part of the peace process.
-It was replaced by the current constitution, the Constitution of the Third Republic, which went into effect on 18 February 2006.
+After the Second Congo War (1998–2003), during which Laurent-Désiré Kabila was assassinated, a transitional constitution was adopted in April 2003 as part of the peace process.
+It was replaced by the current constitution, the Constitution of the Third Republic, which went into effect in February 2006.
 The current flag was also adopted.

 The Transitional Government, led by Joseph Kabila, oversaw the creation of the current system: the first cabinet took office in June 2003, the two chambers of the parliament were organized in July 2003, a constitution was adopted by a referendum in December 2005, and the country's first free election in over four decades was held in July 2006.
-Since the process of democratization began in 1990, more than 600 registered political parties emerged in the DRC, though only four of them—the UPDS, PPRD, UNC, and MLC—successfully operate across the entire country.
+Since the process of democratization began in 1990, more than 600 registered political parties emerged in the DRC.
+Four of them—the UDPS, PPRD, UNC, and MLC—successfully operate across the entire country.

 Administrative divisions

-The country is currently divided into the city-province of Kinshasa and 25 other provinces.
+The DRC is divided into the city-province of Kinshasa and 25 provinces.
 The provinces are subdivided into 145 territories and 33 cities.
-Before 2015, the country had 11 provinces.